History

 Rally and Ride

-After much planning and coordinating, in May 2008 300+ people showed up at the Veteran’s Memorial steps behind City Hall to hear Anne Lusk’s ideas about safe bike accommodations, go for a short bike ride, meet then-Mayor Cohen, and eat ice cream.
+After much planning and coordinating, in May 2008, more than 300 people showed up at the Veteran’s Memorial steps behind City Hall to hear Anne Lusk’s ideas about safe bike accommodations, go for a short bike ride, meet then-Mayor Cohen, and eat ice cream.
 That was Bike Newton, the event.
 It created a lot of buzz.
+(For more images of the event, click HERE.)

-In 2009 and 2010, with Newton’s new Mayor Setti Warren, came two more successful Rally and Rides, with Boston’s “Bike Czarina” Nicole Freedman speaking at the first, and Mayor Warren leading the ride at the second, and the help and participation of many organizations, such as Newton Bicycle and Pedestrian Task Force, MassBike, and Livable Streets.
+In 2009 and 2010 with Newton’s new Mayor Setti Warren, came two more successful rally and rides, with Boston’s “czarina” Nicole Freedman speaking at the first, and Mayor Warren leading the ride at the second.
+The help and participation of many organizations such as Newton Bicycle and Pedestrian Task Force, MassBike and Livable Streets Alliance also drove the success of this event.

 The Beacon Street Bike Lane: Newton’s very first bike lane.
-(Thanks to Alderpersons Danberg, Baker and Schnipper.)
+(Thanks to Alderpersons Vicki Danberg, Lisle Baker and Sydra Schnipper.)
 It ran along from the Newton/Boston City line, adjacent to Boston College, to Hammond St. in Newton Centre.
 (Recent photo.)

 Bike Newton Is Awarded 501(c)3 Nonprofit Status